rouyng/tncexporter/README.md

 - RF_PACKET_DISTANCE: Summary, Distance in meters of received position packets from TNC (RF only).

 ## Installation guide
-In order to visualize TNC metrics using this exporter, there are four steps:
+Here is an overview of the steps needed to run TNC exporter, assuming you don't have pre-existing Prometheus and Grafana installations.
 1. Install prometheus.
-2. Install the exporter and configure your prometheus instance to pull metrics from it.
-3. Install grafana.
+2. Install grafana.
-4. Install the TNC exporter dashboard in grafana and configure it to use your prometheus server as a data source.
+3. Install the TNC exporter dashboard in grafana and configure it to use your prometheus server as a data source.
+4. Install TNC exporter and configure your prometheus instance to scrape metrics from the address/port of the exporter.
-5. Run direwolf, making sure it is configured to expose an
+5. Run direwolf, making sure it is configured to provide a port for an AGW or KISS client
+6. Run TNC exporter.
+To confirm it is connected to your TNC and processing packets, check the exporter's log output on the command line and metrics endpoint.

+For detailed instructions, see the subheadings below.

 ### System requirements
 TNC exporter requires Python 3.9.
 You can download Python for all major operating systems [here](https://www.python.org/downloads/).